aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-save/save-in-ms-word-97-2003-formats/_index.md

 ﻿---
-title: Save in the Microsoft Word Document 97-2003 Document (.DOC, .DOT) Format – Aspose.Words for .NET
+title: Save in the Microsoft Word Document 97-2003 Document (.DOC, .DOT) Format
+second_title: Aspose.Words for .NET
 articleTitle: Save in the Microsoft Word Document 97-2003 Document (.DOC, .DOT) Format
 linktitle: Save in the Microsoft Word Document 97-2003 Document (.DOC, .DOT) Format
 description: "Export to DOC format using various saving features in C#."